8 Cutting-Edge Applications of Computer Vision in Healthcare: Bridging Tech and Health

 We have based our model architecture on variations of the top-performing convolutional neural network, U-Net.
 Implementing this architecture model allowed us to use fewer training images and yield more precise segmentations than any other model.
 It also significantly reduced the warping error in prediction and provided good results in other metrics.

-Turn to our machine learning developers to start working on your own transformative ML-powered application
+Turn to our machine learning consulting and development team to start working on your own transformative ML-powered application

 3. Medical image analysis